Lunar Prospector

+Lunar Prospector was a spacecraft that orbited the Moon for 19 months in 1998-99.
+From a low polar orbit, it mapped surface composition including lunar hydrogen deposits, measured magnetic and gravity fields, and studied lunar outgassing events.
+The mission ended July 31, 1999, when the orbiter was deliberately crashed into a crater near the lunar south pole.

+Data from the mission provided detailed mapping of the surface composition of the Moon, and helped to improve understanding of the origin, evolution, current state, and resources of the Moon.
+The mission identified the presence of hydrogen, implying deposits of ice on the Moon.
+Several articles on the scientific results were published in the journal Science.

 Lunar Prospector was the third mission selected by NASA for full development and construction as part of the Discovery Program.
-At a cost of $62.8 million, the 19-month mission was designed for a low polar orbit investigation of the Moon, including mapping of surface composition including Lunar hydrogen deposits, measurements of magnetic and gravity fields, and study of lunar outgassing events.
-The mission ended July 31, 1999, when the orbiter was deliberately crashed into a crater near the lunar south pole, after the presence of hydrogen was successfully detected.

-Data from the mission allowed the construction of a detailed map of the surface composition of the Moon, and helped to improve understanding of the origin, evolution, current state, and resources of the Moon.
-Several articles on the scientific results were published in the journal Science.

-Lunar Prospector was managed by NASA Ames Research Center with the prime contractor Lockheed Martin.
+It was managed by NASA Ames Research Center with the prime contractor being Lockheed Martin; it cost $62.8 million.
 The Principal Investigator for the mission was Alan Binder.
 His personal account of the mission, Lunar Prospector: Against all Odds, is highly critical of the bureaucracy of NASA overall, and of its contractors.

-In 2013 an unidentified object was discovered in an unstable orbit around the Earth, and assigned the provisional number WT1190F.
-After it crashed into the Indian Ocean it was identified as probably the translunar injector of Lunar Prospector.